On the single versus the repetitive Penrose process in a Kerr black hole: 1. Introduction

-Indeed, as shown below, the simplest Penrose process can easily fulfill the above inequality, which does not constrain its validity: generalized processes are not necessary to prove its feasibility.
+Indeed, as shown below, the simplest Penrose process can fulfill the above inequality, which does not constrain its validity{, and} generalized processes are not necessary to prove its feasibility: {regular fission works fine}.

 The paper is organized as follows.
-For general convenience, we first formulate the energy and angular momentum conservation laws, assuming the essential condition that the decay occurs at the turning points of the effective potential \cite{1970PhRvL..25.1596C}.
+For general convenience, we first formulate the energy and angular momentum conservation laws, assuming the essential condition that the decay occurs at the turning points of the effective potential \cite{1970PhRvL..25.1596C}. {The case of an extreme Kerr BH with $a/M=1$ is assumed}.
 Then, we obtain the solution of the equations for an incoming particle $\mu_0$ with mass $10^{-2}M$ that decays close to the horizon at $\hat r =1.2$.
 These choices respond to two opposite requirements: to test the most energetic process by performing the decay close to the horizon and fulfill the test particle approximation for the incoming particle, see Misner, Thorne \& Wheeler \citep[][hereafter MTW73]{Misner:1973prb}.
-We determine the masses $\mu_1$ and $\mu_2$ and other relevant quantities the conservation laws imply.
-We focus on the change of the BH mass and angular momentum due to the capture of particle $\mu_1$ and the relativistic nature of the particle $\mu_2$, showing that it is ultra-relativistic and carries away a portion of the BH energy and angular momentum, fulfilling the Penrose expectation and verifying the results.
-We verify the decay process in three locations: $1.2M$, $1.5M$, and $1.9M$.
+We determine the masses $\mu_1$ and $\mu_2$ and other relevant quantities the conservation laws imply. {The solution for any other value of $\mu_0$ can be obtained by simply rescaling the quantities.} We focus on the change of the BH mass and angular momentum due to the capture of particle $\mu_1$ and the relativistic nature of the particle $\mu_2$, showing that it is ultra-relativistic and carries away a portion of the BH energy and angular momentum, fulfilling the {Penrose expectation.
+We verify} the decay process in three locations: $1.2M$, $1.5M$, and $1.9M$.
 The results are summarized in Fig.~\ref{fig:threeTP12} and Table~\ref{tab:table1}.